aspose-total-cloud/Aspose.Total-Products/total/curl/conversion/dot-to-xls/_index.md

----title: Convert DOT to XLS via Curl SDK in Clouddescription: Cloud APIs & SDKs to Convert DOT to XLS.
+---title: Convert Word to XLS, DOT to XLS FREE Converter or Curl SDKdescription: Free Conversion of DOT to XLS by using Curl Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---